jbhopkins/bioxtasraw/docs/source/tutorial/s1_guinier.rst

     |gi_guinier_png|

 #.
-In the “Control” panel, you’ll see that n_min is now 6.
+In the "Control" panel, you’ll see that n_min is now 6.
 This means RAW has
     cut off the first six points of the scattering profile in the fit.
 Use the arrow buttons next to the n_min box to adjust that to zero.
 Check whether the |Rg| changes.

 #.
-In the “Parameters” panel, note that :math:`q_{max}R_g` is only ~1.26.
+In the "Parameters" panel, note that :math:`q_{max}R_g` is only ~1.26.
 Recall that for globular
     proteins like GI, it is typical to have :math:`q_{max}R_g` ~1.3.
 Adjust n_max until that is the case, watching what happens to the |Rg| and the residual.